 *The Humane Society will schedule and transport the pet to their spay/neuter surgery for an unaltered pet and the adopter will be responsible for the cost of the surgery.

 Animals available for adoption at the Humane Society have received medical and behavioral evaluations.
-All pets receive a medical exam and basic vaccinations by a trained Adoption Specialist.
+All pets receive a medical exam and basic vaccinations by the trained PAWS team.
 Additional veterinary care is often provided, as needed.

-In addition to the fees, adoptive owners will be asked to pay a $15.00 rabies certificate fee for dogs, cats and ferrets over four months of age who are not yet vaccinated.
+In addition to the fees, adoptive owners might be asked to pay a $15.00 rabies certificate fee for dogs, cats and ferrets over three months of age who are not yet vaccinated.
 Click here to read our Adoption Policy.

 The Humane Society of Western Montana has several adoption programs designed to encourage successful matches.